surge-synthesizer/shortcircuit-xt/README.md

    here in the file "LICENSE".
 The copyright to any particular line is still held by the author of that line as described on GitHub.
 2. Each dependency in `libs/` folder has a license in the particular library repository.
-All these licenses are compatible with MIT source code and resulting GPL3 distribution.
+All these licenses are compatible with MIT source code and resulting AGPL3 distribution.
-3. The resulting combined product - Shortcircuit XT binaries and other associated CLI tools - are distributed under the GNU GPL v3 license or later, found at `resources/LICENSE.gpl3`
+3. The resulting combined product - Shortcircuit XT binaries and other associated CLI tools - are distributed under the AGPL v3 license or later, found at `resources/LICENSE.agpl3`
 3. Users no longer have to agree to the CLA in order to contribute to the project.
 Their contributions are owned by them and governed under the MIT license.
-4. In the event you choose to use Shortcircuit XT code in your project, you must either modify the code to break each of the GPL3 dependencies, license the GPL3 dependency in a non-GPL3 context, or distribute your final product under GPL3 license.
+4. In the event you choose to use Shortcircuit XT code in your project, you must either modify the code to break each of the GPL3 and AGPL3 dependencies, license the (A)GPL3 dependency in a non-(A)GPL3 context, or distribute your final product under the AGPL3 license.

 If this is unclear and you have a relevant question related to your contribution to the project, please open an issue here on GitHub, or ask on our [Discord](https://discord.gg/RcHTt5M55M)